landro/TesTcl/README.md

 **TesTcl** is a [Tcl](http://en.wikipedia.org/wiki/Tcl) library for unit testing [iRules](https://devcentral.f5.com/HotTopics/iRules/tabid/1082202/Default.aspx) which are used when configuring [F5 BigIP](http://www.f5.com/products/big-ip/) devices.
-The goal of this library is to make it easy to unit test iRules used when load balancing HTTP traffic.

 ## Getting started